Interaction-induced Liouvillian skin effect in a fermionic chain with a two-body loss: Acknowledgments

 \section{Acknowledgments}

-\rev{ The authors are grateful to Naomichi Hatano, Hosho Katura, Shuta Nakajima, Hironobu Yoshida, and Shin Kaneshiro for valuable discussions.
+\rev{ The authors are grateful to Naomichi Hatano, Hosho Katsura, Shuta Nakajima, Hironobu Yoshida, and Shin Kaneshiro for valuable discussions.
 S.H. particularly acknowledges Masaya Nakagawa for fruitful discussions.
 S.H. was supported by WISE Program, MEXT.
-K.Y. was supported by JSPS KAKENHI Grant-in-Aid for JSPS fellows Grant No.~JP20J21318.
+K.Y. was supported by JSPS KAKENHI Grant-in-Aid for JSPS fellows Grant No.~JP20J21318 and JSPS KAKENHI Grants No.~JP23K19031.
+K.Y. acknowledges the support by the research grant by Yamaguchi Educational and Scholarship Foundation.
 This work was supported by JSPS KAKENHI Grants No.~JP22H05247 and No.~JP21K13850. }